Steele Creek, North Carolina: Utilities

 Water and Trash pick-up is mostly serviced by the city of Charlotte, though third-party companies do service some developments in the area.
 Electricity is provided by Duke Energy, which holds a monopoly.
 Natural gas is provided by Piedmont Natural Gas, which holds a monopoly.
 Data/Telephone/Television service is all offered by AT&T, Charter Communications, Windstream Communications, and Comporium (Ayrsley area only).

 Health care

-Carolinas HealthCare System Steele Creek is a healthcare pavilion that includes a 24-hour emergency department.
-Patients that require long-term care are transferred to another hospital, such as Carolinas HealthCare System Pineville or Carolinas Medical Center.
-Outpatient services is also available at two Urgent Care centers (Presbyterian Medical Plaza and Carolinas HealthCare Urgent Care-Steele Creek).
+Atrium Health Steele Creek is a healthcare pavilion that includes a 24-hour emergency department.
+Patients that require long-term care are transferred to another hospital, such as Atrium Health Pineville or Carolinas Medical Center.
+Outpatient services is also available at three Urgent Care centers: Atrium Health Urgent Care Steele Creek, Novant Health GoHealth Urgent Care–Berewick and Novant Health GoHealth Urgent Care–Steele Creek.

-Compleat Rehab & Sports Therapy in the Berewick Town Center of Steele Creek offers the community access to expert physical therapists with services including physical therapy, dry needling, sports therapy and performance, and work injury recovery and prevention.